Analyzing Machupo virus-receptor binding by molecular dynamics simulations: Introduction

-Inspired by the relatively large canon of experimental data \citep{Abraham2010,Rad20111,Rad20112}, we applied an all-atom molecular dynamics method to computationally interrogate a number of receptor and viral mutants; as a proxy for relative binding affinity, we were able to use several simpler descriptive statistics.
-In WT and mutant complexes, after inducing dissocation of MACVGP from a stationary hTfR1, we could resolve relative differences in unbinding statistics and predict significant affinity changes.
-At sites known to be important for successful viral infection, we tested many additional mutations; we found that the mechanistic cause of the phenotypic effect is often not as simple as the static structure suggests.
-We show mutations at Tyr211 to small, nonpolar amino acids will produce a disruption in viral fusion.
-Also, although Asn348 in hTfR1 is important for viral fusion, mutations there are not likely to affect viral entry.
-Moreover, our computational data suggests a mutation to alanine at site 111 in MACVGP may act as a major supressor to hydrophobic, infection-blocking mutations at Tyr211 in hTfR1.
-Finally, our study offers an all-atom steered molecular dynamic approach to avoid the pitfalls of several existing methods used to evaluate mutations in host-virus protein-protein interfaces.
+We applied our computational method to wild type (WT) and mutant complexes, and found that we could resolve relative differences in unbinding and predict significant affinity changes.
+Importantly, the affinity changes predicted using only max force or AUC show a strong correlation with rigorous relative free energy differences computed by FEP.
+At sites known to be important for successful viral entry, we found that the biochemical cause of reduced infectivity may not be as simple as the static structure suggests.
+For example, the static structure shows a hydrogen-bonding network connected to site Asn348 in hTfR1.
+According to our simulations, this network may not affect binding affinity directly.
+In addition, our study offers an all-atom steered molecular dynamic approach to avoid some of the pitfalls of several existing methods used to evaluate mutations in protein--protein interfaces.